lavrton/lavrton.github.io/src/content/case-study-seat-reservation-widget.md

 At the end of the work, we have a fast and easy to use widget that works on mobile and desktop browsers.

-You can try it:
+You can try here (or open in [a new tab](https://codesandbox.io/embed/github/konvajs/site/tree/master/react-demos/seats-reservation)):

-<iframe src="https://codesandbox.io/embed/github//lavrton/lavrton.github.io/tree/source/demos/seats-reservation?hidenavigation=1&view=split&fontsize=10" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe src="https://codesandbox.io/embed/github/konvajs/site/tree/master/react-demos/seats-reservation?hidenavigation=1&view=split&fontsize=10" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ---